Vinifera-Developers/Vinifera/docs/New-Features-and-Enhancements.md

 CraterPercentAtMax=1    ; % or float, the fraction of the chance that is applied at the weapon's max range.
 CellAnimChance=0        ; % or float, the chance that an affected cell will contain a new animation after the explosion.
 CellAnimPercentAtMax=1  ; % or float, the fraction of the chance that is applied at the weapon's max range.
 CellAnim=               ; list of AnimTypes, the list of animation to pick from when a random animation is spawned.
-Defaults to `[AudioVisual]->OnFire`.
+Defaults to [AudioVisual]->OnFire.
 ```

 ### Damage Modifier against types of objects